 Confirmation classes review the meaning of each Sacrament of Initiation and the importance of the Mass and personal prayer.
 Confirmation is administered by the Archbishop (or his auxillary) in late Spring.

 Regular Mass attendance and parent involvement is crucial and required to properly prepare for this Sacrament.

-For more information and to register for classes contact Director of Religious Education, Marilyn Thornton, at 206-355-6540 or e-mail her at firstname.lastname@example.org.
+For more information and to register for classes contact Director of Religious Education, Pat Bucy, at (206) 547-3020, ext.
+108, or e-mail him at firstname.lastname@example.org.

 Confirmation for Adults aged 16 and older